green3g/cmv-widgets/widgets/AppSettings/README.md

 values in localStorage and via url when the user clicks 'Share Map'.
 If the url becomes too long, a web server url should be provided, such as the attached php script.

-- First, see http://dojotoolkit.org/reference-guide/1.10/dojo/topic.html to find out how dojo.topic works.
+- First, see http://dojotoolkit.org/reference-guide/1.10/dojo/topic.html to find out how dojo/topic works.
 - Add key to appSettings option parameter array
 - In your widget, use topic.subscribe (example below) in the postCreate or startup function to load the values that were saved.
 - In your widget, use topic.publish (example below) to save your value any time it changes.